robrwo/perl-Crypt-URandom-MonkeyPatch/SECURITY.md

 The maintainer(s) will only commit to releasing security fixes for the latest version of Crypt-URandom-MonkeyPatch.

-Note that the Crypt-URandom-MonkeyPatch project only supports major versions of Perl released in the past 10 years, even though Crypt-URandom-MonkeyPatch will run on older versions of Perl.
-If a security fix requires us to increase the minimum version of Perl that is supported, then we may do so.

 # Installation and Usage Issues